CatenaTools/documentation/Writerside/topics/Apple-Authentication.md

 ## Developing/Testing Locally

-Apple doesn’t allow their redirect URLs to be `http` or contain `[localhost](http://localhost)` which obviously has issues when working locally, the easiest way around this is use something like [Caddy](https://caddyserver.com/) and setup a reverse-proxy.
+Apple doesn't allow their redirect URLs to be `http` or contain `[localhost](http://localhost)` which obviously has issues when working locally, the easiest way around this is use something like [Caddy](https://caddyserver.com/) and setup a reverse-proxy.

 ### Setting up Caddy using Docker